armandofox/armandofox.github.io/_posts/book_summary/2021-11-04-forgotten-continent.md

 right) and arrogate
 riches to themselves.

-So when the LatAm colonies broke away, LatAm subjects didn't have a democratic participatory model to follow; they had essentially only been the subjects of empires.
+When the LatAm colonies broke away, LatAm subjects didn't have a democratic participatory model to follow; they had essentially only been the subjects of empires.
 Even today, postcolonial countries with British legal